 "Dad had so many different doctors, so many experts on the cancer, the treatment and the related health issues, but I wanted to be the expert on the patient," says David.

-The two-year fellowship program, launched this August, is now available to final year students from the UK and Canada.
+The two-year fellowship program, launched August 2015, is now available to final year students from the UK and Canada.
 It will equip students to make real differences in cancer healthcare and effect change in the patient care pathway in America and here in the UK.

 “The concept of having an advocate who was part of the team, not a hindrance to the interaction with medical professionals but really an aid to that, a helper, somebody to do some legwork…I don't see that there is any shortage across the country of people needing that kind of help," says Dr. Glenn Lesser, Neuro-Oncologist at The Comprehensive Cancer Center at Wake Forest Baptist.